Index Protagonists | Railgun's Main Cast

 - Why Did It Have to Be Snakes?: While she warms up to the others quickly, she's terrified of Mikoto and refuses to explain why.
 She eventually warms up to her.

-The main antagonist of the Railgun manga's Dream Ranker arc, the Doppelganger is an android created out of the cyborg parts used in Ryoko Kuribas body split experiment.
+The main antagonist of Railgun's Dream Ranker arc, the Doppelganger is an android created out of the cyborg parts used in Ryoko Kuribas body split experiment.
 The experience of being alive apparently granted her a soul, and she initially believed she was the real Ryoko Kuriba.
 She took the revelation that she wasnt rather poorly.

-- Achilles' Heel: The Doppelganger has powerful regenerative abilities, but has difficulty restoring parts of herself that have been heavily burned or utterly disintegrated.
+- Achilles' Heel: The Doppelganger has powerful regenerative abilities thanks to its ability to assimilate physical matter, but has difficulty restoring parts of herself that have been heavily burned or utterly disintegrated.
+This is because such actions outright destroy the slime mold muscles infecting the material.

 - Kill and Replace: What Ryoko Kuriba expected her to try and do.
 While she certainly tried to kill her, her comments while doing so suggest she was more interested in removing her as a threat than taking her place.
+Indeed, killing Ryoko was more of a "better to be safe than sorry" approach to ensure another Doppelganger couldn't be created.
 In fact, her "hallucination" in Ryoko's dreams spends her time just talking to her and helping with her research.

-- Lack of Empathy: Has absolutely not compunction about killing or maiming anything in her path.
+- Lack of Empathy: Has absolutely not compunction about killing or maiming anything in her path if it refuses to get out of her way.
 Its questionable whether she even understands the concept of morality, given her comments about only having numerical values for things like pain while crushing Leaders arm.

 - One-Winged Angel: After being damaged during her fight with Scavenger she begins absorbing paper, concrete and metal into herself in order to repair the damage and bolster her strength.
 Later goes to extremes when she absorbs several buildings during her fight with Mikoto.